a-newusername/game/README.md

 ## Downloads

-its html5 why do you need to download also i dont have a permanent link
+its html5 you dont need to download

+https://gamestuffj.herokuapp.com/ (only works if i bother to fix it)

 ## Why this is created?